 Access your library security settings

-2. Select Administration > Library security.
+2. Press the Library security button.
 The Library security pop-up opens.

-Manage access to your library using visibility options
+Manage the access users have to your library by selecting a visibility option:

-- Private library: only listed users and groups have access — access to the library is only given for individual user or Google groups
+- Private library: only listed users and groups have access - select the required users and Google groups

-- Public library: all users in the domain have user access - all domain users will be members of the Reader role in the library
+- Public library: all users in the domain have reader access - all domain users can access the library and have a reader role

-- Public library: all users in the domain have contributor access - all domain users will be members of the Contributor role in the library
+- Public library: all users in the domain have contributor access - all domain users can access the library and have a contributor role

 Learn more: What are roles?